browserengineering/book/src/lab12-tests.md

 ====================================

-Testing a multi-threaded program is quite complicated, so here we just mock the MainThreadRunner and run all the tests on the same thread as the Browser.
+Testing a multi-threaded program is quite complicated, so here we just mock the TaskRunner and run all the tests on the same thread as the Browser.

-	>>> lab12.MainThreadEventLoop = test.MockMainThreadEventLoop
+	>>> lab12.TaskRunner = test.MockTaskRunner

     >>> test_url = 'http://test.test/'
     >>> test.socket.respond(test_url, b"HTTP/1.0 200 OK\r\n" +